-Under both Mr. McGraw's and Mr. Hart's employment agreements, the above cash payments will be made in two equal installments: one half seven months after separation, and the other half six months thereafter.
-Their employment agreements also have the same definition of "constructive termination," which includes (1) a reduction in the executive's base compensation or his authority, duties or responsibilities; (2) our breach of the employment agreement; (3) an attempt to require the executive to engage in an illegal act (or to illegally fail to act); or (4) the relocation of the executive more than 30 miles from where he currently works.
+The employment agreements for Mr. McGraw and Mr. Hart include the same definition of "constructive termination": (1) a reduction in the executive's base compensation or his authority, duties or responsibilities; (2) our breach of the terms of the agreement; (3) an attempt to require the executive to engage in an illegal act (or to illegally fail to act); or (4) the relocation of the executive more than 30 miles from where he currently works.
+Upon the occurrence of an event constituting a constructive termination, the executive must promptly provide notice to the Company, the Company must be provided a reasonable opportunity to "cure" the constructive termination event, and if the Company fails to reasonably cure, the executive must promptly separate from employment thereafter.